Last updated 11/21/2022

 FQHCs and RHCs may serve as originating site and distant site providers for telehealth services.

-The originating site facility fee is not a FQHC or RHC reportable encounter on the cost report.
-Any reimbursement for the originating site facility fee must be reported as a deductive value on the cost report.
+The originating site fee is not a FQHC or RHC reportable encounter on the cost report.
+Any reimbursement for the originating site fee must be reported as a deductive value on the cost report.

 SOURCE: WI ForwardHealth Online Handbook.
-Topic #510 Telehealth, (Accessed Nov.
-2022).
+Topic #22739 Originating and Distant Sites (Accessed Aug.
+2024).

 Community Health Centers